Workshop: EEG Acquisition

 Environmental noise

-Participants perform activities to deliberately modulate EEG alpha activity while experimenters observe signal changes:
+Participants perform activities to deliberately up-regulate and down-regulate (neurofeedback) posterior EEG alpha activity while experimenters observe signal changes.

 Homework reflection